 Walupt Horse Camp offers nine sites with highline poles, fire pits, and picnic tables.
 A few sites have only one highline pole, so you may need to bring a tree saver so you can connect your highline to one of the many trees in your campsite.
 The camp has toilets, manure bins, and potable water from a hand pump.
 There’s a fee for overnight camping.

-You’ll find more information about Walupt Horse Camp and the surrounding trails in Riding SW Washington Horse Trails, by Kim McCarrel, (Ponderosa Press, 2018), available at www.nwhorsetrails.com.
+Learn more about Walupt Horse Camp and the surrounding trails in Riding SW Washington Horse Trails, by Kim McCarrel, available at www.nwhorsetrails.com.